 Choosing Your First Absinthe – Caveat Emptor!

-Because of some marketers' exploitation of the public's relative lack of familiarity with authentic absinthe, there's sometimes not much of a price difference between many of the better absinthes and the poorer brands.
+Because some marketers exploit the public’s lack of familiarity with authentic absinthe, there’s sometimes not much of a price difference between many of the better absinthes and the more substandard brands.
 In fact, some of the poorest quality faux absinthes are the most costly!

 What’s In A Name?

 French, Swiss, Spanish, German, Czech, “Absinthe,” “Absinth,” “Absenta,” “absinto”?

 A few things have changed since the 1990s in regard to pre-judging an absinthe by its provenance and the maker’s choice of spelling.
 On the outside of it, it seems like such a thing would never have been a good idea, but sad to say, from the late 1990’s up until the late 2000s, it was actually a fairly reliable indicator.
 It’s common to avoid Eastern European products in favor of French, Swiss and Spanish products because the former areas had simply not produced any authentic or worthwhile absinthes.
 The general rule of thumb was that if it’s spelled “Absinth” on the label, it’s best avoided altogether.

 It was only a matter of time before some manufacturers began to respond to the increasingly well-informed absinthe market, and some sincere producers arose in these countries.
 After all, that’s one of the reasons the Wormwood Society exists.

 It is debatable whether or not the majority of “Czech style” absinths actually qualify as authentic absinthe.
 For complete information on why we don’t recommend most Czech-style products, go here.

 Green or White?